GameParrot/mcpelauncher-patches/README.md

 `_ZNK11AppPlatform27getDefaultNetworkMaxPlayersEv` - Allows for up to 8 players by default to match windows

 ## Fullscreen
-To get the fullscreen toggle to show, you will have to use the Fullscreen option resource pack (`Fullscreen option.mcpack`)
+To get the fullscreen toggle to show in video settings, you will have to use the Fullscreen option resource pack (`Fullscreen option.mcpack`).
+You can still toggle fullscreen using F11 without the resource pack.

 ## Building